sjeguedes/symfonyTDAC/CONTRIBUTING.md

 You can integrate code guidelines and automated tests checks in continuous integration process such as [GitHub actions](https://github.com/features/actions) workflows or use other existing tools.
 We thank you in advance for your efforts.

-N.B: please note that our contribution guidelines are mostly inspired from professional GitHub repository rules.
+N.B: please note that our contribution guidelines are mostly inspired from professional GitHub repositories rules.